No. 15 Wisconsin beats Rutgers 61-54 in OT

 Corey Sanders had 15 points for the Scarlet Knights (12-10, 1-8), who lost for the ninth time in 10 games.

-The Badgers came into the game tied for first in the Big Ten with No. 22 Maryland.
+The Badgers are tied for first in the Big Ten with No. 22 Maryland.
 They have won 14 of their last 15 games.

-Wisconsin struggled with its shooting but the Badgers made six of their seven shots in the overtime.
+Wisconsin struggled with its shooting, but the Badgers made six of their seven shots in the overtime.

 ''We had to find other ways to win besides scoring,'' Wisconsin coach Greg Gard said. ''The maturity of this group was evident.
 They didn't panic in the huddles.
 Credit our guys for the way they gutted it out defensively.''